rsdoiel/antenna/science_and_technology.md

 ## 30-year-old NHS supply chain system hit by 35 major alerts in 11 months

-date: 2025-02-27, updated: 2025-02-27, from: The Register (UK I.T.
+date: 2025-02-27, updated: 2025-02-28, from: The Register (UK I.T.
 News)

-<h4>Thousands of order lines not picked, causing delays to hospital deliveries</h4> <p>A state-owned company that handles £4.5 billion ($5.7 billion) annual spending on behalf of the NHS has suffered 35 high-priority computer system alerts in 2024, leading to delays in shipping thousands of products to UK hospitals.…</p>
+<h4>Thousands of order lines not picked, causing delays to hospital deliveries</h4> <p><strong>Updated</strong>  A state-owned company that handles £4.5 billion ($5.7 billion) annual spending on behalf of the NHS has suffered 35 high-priority computer system alerts in 2024, leading to delays in shipping thousands of products to UK hospitals.…</p>

 <br>